facebookarchive/flux/examples/README.md

 complements Flux well since it supports refining the action based on a type string.

-## [./flux-async](./flux-async) - Flux with async requests

-So far we've only dealt with synchronous actions, but what if we need to make an API call to access data from our server?
-This example will create a real server and demonstrate how to access that data from a Flux store.

 ## [./flux-logging](./flux-logging) - Add logging to Flux apps

 Taking advantage of the fact that a store gets every action makes it easy to